by Stephanie Margolis, R.D.

 Dairy products such as almond milk, rice milk, Greek yogurt, and cottage cheese provide a healthy dose of carbs while also packing a powerful protein punch.
 Some of these foods can be high in added sugar so it’s best to choose unsweetened versions.
 For example, 6 ounces of flavored Greek yogurt contains 28g of sugar whereas plain Greek yogurt contains only 14 grams.
 If you feel plain Greek yogurt is too bitter, add berries or a small amount of coconut sugar to the snack and stir.
 This way you get a touch of sweet while also being in control of the amount of sweetener added.
 “Superfoods” such as goji, cacao, chia, and flax are also a great source of carbs and can be added to many foods for a little boost.

 Many processed carbs should be avoided.
 These foods are refined flour, sugar and white rice.
 While the list is underwhelming, when you really start to look at foods and their labels, you will find a large percentage of packaged foods include at least one of these ingredients.
 For example, white bread, white pastas, candy, and soda top the list of foods to avoid.
-Some research studies have linked these foods to an increased amount of inflammation in the body (ie: fibromyalgia, asthma, allergies, and arthritis), diabetes, obesity, and heart disease.
+Some research studies have linked these foods to an increased amount of inflammation in the body (ie: fibromyalgia, asthma, allergies, and arthritis), type II diabetes, obesity, and heart disease.
 It is best to completely eliminate these foods and focus on incorporating the whole carbs addressed above.

 To have a completely balanced diet you want to incorporate the right number of carbs, protein, and fat for YOUR body.
 Getting too much of one or restricting another can lead to longer-term health consequences.
 One of the most common pitfalls I see with my clients is the over-restriction of carbs and high intake of protein.
 Macronutrients refer to carbs, fats, and protein – the three basic components of every diet.

-Balanced Carbs: As I’ve fully covered above.
+Balanced carbs: As I’ve fully covered above.
 Whole grains + produce = GOOD.
 Sugary, processed, carbs = NO GOOD

-Balanced Protein: Don’t become protein obsessed!
+Balanced protein: Don’t become protein obsessed!
 The typical American diet is more than adequate when it comes to protein.
 Instead of focusing on getting more and more and more protein, focus on high quality proteins.

-Balanced Fats: Good fats are your friends!
-For years it was thought that fats make you fat but we have since learned that good fats (omega-3s, unsaturated fats, etc) help the body function optimally and we need them in our lives!
+Balanced fats: Good fats are your friends!
+For years it was thought that fats make you fat but we have since learned that good fats (omega-3s, unsaturated fats, etc.) help the body function optimally and we need them in our lives!
 Avoiding saturated fats from fried, highly processed foods is a good thing.
 Passing on the avocado, olive oil, and walnuts is not such a good thing.

-When I am creating a meal plan for the general population I break it down to the lower end of carbohydrates suggested (around 50%), including all the “good carbs” mentioned above.
+When I am creating a meal plan for the general population, I break it down to around 40 – 50% carbohydrates, including all the “good carbs” mentioned above.
 Plus 20 – 25% fat, and 25% protein.
 This may not be the perfect composition for you and your body, but I have found that most of my clients find success with this mix.
 My advice is finding what works for you, your family and what helps you become the healthiest you can be.